 One of the challenges in selecting the right work shorts is that “best” is subjective.
 Unless the company that you are working for imposes a specific type of shorts to wear, you can choose whatever you like.
 Ironically, having this kind of freedom does not make it easier for us to decide.
 For that, let’s discuss some of the things you need to consider when buying work shorts.

 Loose threads or lifting at the backstitching are signs of weak construction.
 Yet most of us don’t take the time to inspect the seams when we’re at the shop.
-Once we find the shorts we like, we proceed to paying.
-A few months pass, a hole starts to appear and we start regretting that we did not take the time to check the seams thoroughly before purchasing.
+Once we find the shorts we like, we proceed to pay.
+A few months passed, a hole started to appear and we started regretting that we did not take the time to check the seams thoroughly before purchasing.

 My advice is simple: break that habit of buying without inspecting the product.
 Regardless of the brand, make time to scrutinize the shorts inside and out.
 If you are buying online, familiarize yourself with the shop’s return and exchange policies.

 Appropriate for the job